Bearded dragon eating problems

 The most common reason for Bearded dragon eating problems is husbandry related.
 Common husbandry related problems encountered are the following:

 - Temperatures.
 Too high or too low environmental temperatures can interfere with normal metabolism.
-The temperatures can be measures with a simple thermometer.
+The temperatures can be measured with a simple thermometer.

 - Incorrect ultraviolet lighting